Scheme for the Promotion of Agricultural Products

 - Quality of the proposed measures

 - Likely impact and success in increasing demand for the products concerned

 - Assurances that the proposing organisations are effective and representative

-Selected programmes will be submitted to the EU by the 15 June 2014 for final evaluation and approval.
-The EU shall decide which programmes to finance no later than 16 August 2014.
+Selected programmes will be submitted to the EU by 30 April 2015 for final evaluation and approval.
+The EU shall decide which programmes to finance no later than 30 November 2015.

 Programmes will only be considered from organisations that are in a position to provide a copy of a current tax clearance certificate.